 Don’t get me wrong, there were not too many false alarms in the first 9 months….probably around 1 per month.
 As soon as he started rolling about in his cot, it was giving us false alarms more regularly.

 The Angelcare is an awesome solution though.
-They do have more expensive baby monitor options that include a video camera along with the sensor pad, but they are just a little bit too expensive for me!
+They do have a more expensive baby monitor option that includes a video camera along with the sensor pad, but they are just a little bit too expensive for me!
 If you want a video option too, then feel free to check out the Angelcare movement monitor with video.